Let’s talk about breathing for singing.

 3. Breathing is not the only element of singing!

 Although the breath is the activator of the voice, there is much more going on from the moment you inhale to the moment sound comes out of your mouth.
 And we can’t talk about singing without looking at the balance between the three systems (respiration, phonation and resonance).

 In fact, most of the time what looks like a breathing issue is actually an issue at the level of the vocal cords.
-In other words, it’s an issue with how the air is being handled as you sing, how the vocal cords resist it, and doesn’t always depend on the amount you took in!
+In other words, it’s an issue with how you are managing the air as you sing, how the vocal cords resist it, and doesn’t always depend on the amount you took in!

 Think about someone who is always running out of breath while singing.
 This is common for people who sing with a breathy voice.
 Maybe they are taking a perfect breath!
 But they might be “wasting” the air by letting it seep through the vocal cords.
 In that case, breathing exercises won’t fix the fact that they’re not able to keep the vocal cords together!

 If you don’t know how to navigate the passage, great breathing technique is not going to help you.
 Correct breathing is a by-product of good technique.

 4. When should you work on your breathing?